-- Choose TWO from A or B or C or D and complete ALL the requirements for the two you choose.
+- 3. Choose TWO from A or B or C or D and complete ALL the requirements.
 (Write down your data and calculations to support your explanation to your counselor.
 You may use a spreadsheet.
 Do not use someone else's data or calculations.) - A. Calculate your horsepower when you run up a flight of stairs.